-Gain on sale of loans increased in the current three-month period ended March 31, 2024, compared to the three-month period ended March 31, 2023, primarily due to higher SBA gains.
+Gain on sale of loans increased/decreased in the current three-month period ended March 31, 2024 June 30, 2024, compared to the three-month period ended March 31, 2023 June 30, 2023, primarily due to lower gains on SBA loan sales.
+For the six-month periods ending June 30, 2024, and 2023, loan sale gains increased due to higher first quarter 2024 SBA gains. gain on sale.

-Loan fees and services charges are higher for the three-month period ended March 31, 2024, compared to the same period in 2023 due to higher late charges and forbearance fees.
+Loan fees and services charges are higher for the three-month period and six-month periods ended March 31, 2024 June 30, 2024, compared to the same period periods in 2023 due to forbearance fees and higher late charges and forbearance fees. charges.

-The change in net gains (losses) on investment securities between the three-month period ended March 31, 2024, and the three-month period ended March 31, 2023, is primarily a result of gains recognized in the first quarter of 2024 due to increased valuations of equity securities.
+The change in net (losses) gains (losses) on investment securities between the three-month period ended March 31, 2024 June 30, 2024, and the three-month period ended March 31, 2023 June 30, 2023, is primarily the result of the \$0.4 million loss recognized as a result of an exchange of senior debt for preferred equity of a community development financial institution.
+See Investment Securities for more detail.
+In addition, there were other equity mark-to-market losses in the second quarter of 2024.
+For the six-month period ended June 30, 2024, from the same period in 2023, the change is due to the second quarter 2024 losses, partially offset by gains recognized in the first quarter of 2024 due to increased valuations of equity securities.